pho5nix/pho5nix/README.md

 I got into IT through support services and systems administration, somewhere along the way the defensive side pulled me toward the offensive.
 These days I break things professionally, as conducting penetration testing and web application security assessments.

-I am working toward a Red Team role where I can bring together both sides of what I have learned.

 ## what I am building

 - **d2s-los23-nethunter-kernel** - Kali NetHunter port for Samsung Galaxy Note 10 Plus on LineageOS 23(Android 16)